Migracode-Barcelona/js1-challenge2/C-comparison-operators/README.md

 ## Exercise

 * Open `exercise.js` and follow the instructions.
-* Open a node console, and write some expressions that use comparison operators
+* Open a node console (by typing `node` in terminal) and write some expressions that use comparison operators